AlanyTan/nestjs-template/README.md

 The `Logger.log("Listening on port" + port)` part is to make sure a log output from the nest.js app is written to the log, where Docker extention monitors.
 This allows VSCode to know when the application is ready, and which port the application runs on.

 You probably noticed that the main.ts file is very short and concise.
-Most of the actual configuration of the main app is done in main.config.ts This allows us to test the mainconfig of the app in our e2e test scripts.
-The main.ts is actually not used during e2e test (so that test can interject the app and calcuate test coverage, mocks, etc)
+Most of the actual configuration of the main app is done in main.config.ts This allows us to test the mainconfig of the app in our svc test scripts.
+The main.ts is actually not used during svc test (so that test can interject the app and calcuate test coverage, mocks, etc)

 #### to use the Acerta DevLab VMs